tmuxengr3070/06-memory-match-game/prompts.md

 ## ChatGPT Prompt 1
- want to create an Emoji Memory Match Game.
+ I want to create an Emoji Memory Match Game.
 What are the key considerations and gameplay mechanics I should think about?

   ## ChatGPT Prompt 2
   Write a prompt I can use with GitHub Copilot to generate a single player game based on the suggested Core Gameplay Mechanics and Key Considerations.